Quick summary

 The first option is simply to update the link that isn’t working.

-Is it an error in typing so the URl is just wrongly typed in?
+Is it a typing error where the URL is wrongly typed?
 If so, change it to the correct URL.

 Is it broken because you have deleted the target page?
-If so, consider if you have any other content that you could link the user to.
+If so, consider if you have any other content that you could link to.

 Updating the link should always be your number 1 priority.